-- ix.
-In the event that an operator believes that its additional marginal costs are significantly different to those listed above, it should send evidence to the administering authority as proof.
-Such evidence should demonstrate how additional marginal costs have risen since 2005/2006. - x.
-In cases where a different value is agreed by the administering authority and operator in respect of one of the component items of overall additional marginal costs, then the base overall marginal operating unit cost (6.1p) shall be adjusted by a proportion using the relationship below:
+- 9) In the event that an operator believes that its additional marginal costs are significantly different to those listed above, it should send evidence to the administering authority as proof.
+Such evidence should demonstrate how additional marginal costs have risen since 2005/2006. - 10) In cases where a different value is agreed by the administering authority and operator in respect of one of the component items of overall additional marginal costs, then the base overall marginal operating unit cost (6.1p) shall be adjusted by a proportion using the relationship below:

-Adjusted Marginal Operating Cost = 6.1p x [Agreed item unit cost minus Default item unit cost] / 5.0 (see paragraph 7.14 of the DfT guidance on reimbursement).
+Adjusted Marginal Operating Cost= 6.1px[Agreed item unit cost - Default item unit cost] 5.0(see paragraph 7.17 of the DfT guidance on reimbursement).